prasannaba/COVID-19-Analysis/README.md

 This Notebook can be run online using mybinder.org, the requirements.txt file takes care of the dependencies required for mybinder.org

-Check the output HTML file COVID19 dashboard-Date.html for interactive standalone output.
+Check the output HTML file COVID19 dashboard-Date.html in 'output' folder for interactive standalone output.
 	where 'Date' in the filename is in the format : Day, Month Date, YYYY.
 Example : 'Sunday, Aug 16, 2020'

 Download HTML file on your system to see the images, Github has file size limitation.